Science says lasting relationships come down to—you guessed it—kindness and generosity.

 There are no classes [Item 7] and no packages [Item 10] in C, so there is nothing for C functions to belong to, and they must be carefully named to avoid clashes.
 C structures [Item 7] encapulate several data as a unit, but do not restrict access, so there is no abstraction.

 The use of [Item 21] and separate modules [Item 19] can provide some hiding of internals.
 An empty structure type might be used in the published header, while its full declaration would appear in the only source file that needed it, or in an unpublished header if needed by several.
-Functions and globals local to a module can be hidden from other modules withstatic.
+Functions and globals local to a module can be hidden from other modules with

 Here's a fairly robust template for abstract types in C. First, write a header declaring (say) a type for a handle to access a very simple database: